regulad/giglamesh/README.md

 Once the Docker container is running, you can access the VNC server at `localhost:5900`.
 Note that if the ADB connection to the Android device dies for any reason, the VNC server will too.
 You are responsible for restarting a container running from this image.

+## Notes

+I am aware of https://hub.docker.com/r/kasmweb/redroid but it does not fit my needs.
+It uses docker-in-docker, which is simply too indirect for the access I needed to the ADB device in doppelganger.
+In addition, it also doesn't run in a kiosk mode which is a must when the VNC stream is going to be inserted into another app.

 ## License

 This project is licensed under the MIT License - see the `LICENSE` file for details.